 If your herniated disc is not pressing on a nerve root, you might not have any pain or you might experience a backache.
-Your Newton Workers' Compensation attorney will advise you that regardless of how you feel after your work accident, you should notify your employer immediately.
+Since a herniated disc can be very painful with symptoms that last weeks or months, you should seek medical treatment as soon as possible.

 What is the Treatment for a Herniated Disc?

 Your doctor will perform a physical exam and, if it's clear that you have a herniated disc, they might not order tests.
 However, if they can't provide a definitive diagnosis through a physical exam alone, they might order a CT scan or MRI.

 Once they have a definitive diagnosis of a herniated disc, treatment may include any of the following: